ShivangeeRajput/AgroShield/README.md

-# AgroShield- Application to detect the plant disease

- An Application designed to detect plant disease by using the plant leaf image.
+# AgroShield- Application to detect plant disease by analyzing images of plant leaves

 The following **required** functionality is completed:

-* [x] Splash Screen.
-* [x] Bottom Navigation Bar.
+* [x] Completed functionalities include Splash Screen and Bottom Navigation Bar.
-* [x] User can click on Sign in button and create an account.
+* [x] User can create or register using Gmail account.
-* [x] User can  click on Log in button.
-* [x] The user can click on the camera button to detect Real-time Plant Disease.
+* [x] Real-time plant disease detection available via camera.
-* [x] The user can click on profile fragment and then  menu in order to Sign Out.
+* [x] The user can click on the profile fragment and then  the menu in order to Sign Out.

 ## Screenshots